NEW YEAR, NEW SKILL 🛠️ Master 8 Essential Tools in 2025

 Pedestal and submersible sump pumps cannot work without electricity, which is significant given that flooding often occurs during storms that knock out power.
 A battery backup sump pump works similarly to a standard sump pump but uses a battery instead of an electric outlet for power.
 When a power outage sidelines your sump pump, the battery backup pump will step in to pump water out of the basement.

-The average battery-powered sump pumps can pump up to 100 gallons of water on a single charge.
-Since battery life is limited, a battery backup will eventually give out during extended power outages.
+The average battery-powered sump pump can pump up to 100 gallons of water on a single charge.
+Since battery life is limited, a battery backup will eventually give out during extended power outages; Keeping a spare battery charged is a good idea, but there’s still the possibility that the battery will run out before the water is gone.

 Combination

 The best sump pump brands include a built-in backup.
-These versatile units combine a standard electric sump pump with a battery backup, offering max protection for all flooding hazards.
+These versatile units combine a standard electric sump pump with a battery backup option to provide relief in emergency situations.
 Combination pumps use a single pump and are more cost-effective than purchasing two separate pumps.

 They also tend to be larger than standard submersible pumps, so if you have an existing sump pump basin, a combination unit may not fit.
 Check the minimum basin size requirements for the unit before you make a purchase.